deckhouse/virtualization/docs/USER_GUIDE.md

   The VM is migrated to another node in the cluster (live migration).
   - Features:
-    - The `type: Migratable` condition displays information about whether the VM can migrate or not.
+    - The `type: Migratable` condition indicates whether the VM can be migrated.
   - Possible issues:
     - Incompatibility of processor instructions (when using host or host-passthrough processor types).
     - Difference in kernel versions on hypervisor nodes.